Choosing the Right Trustee for Your Estate Plan

 Corporate Trustee v.
 Individual Trustee

-Not only that, an individual trustee can expose themselves to significant personal liability for failing to administer the Trust properly.
+As you can see, serving as a trustee is a serious and potentially time-consuming obligation.
+Not only that, an individual trustee can expose themselves to significant personal liability for failing to administer the trust properly.

-Many people find that appointing a corporate trustee can relieve the burden of asking an individual to take on that additional liability and perform the duties required of a trustee.
+Many people find that appointing a corporate trustee can relieve the burden of asking an individual to take on additional liability and perform the duties required of a trustee.
+Unlike most individuals, a corporate trustee typically has extensive trust administration experience, is knowledgeable of the applicable state laws and procedures, and can serve as a neutral third-party administrator.

 • Long-term or ongoing trust administration